VeraLukashina/Ya_study_ML_projects_RU/README.md

 This project aims to forecast the hourly number of taxi orders at airports based on historical order data analysis.

 The goal of the project is to develop a model capable of predicting the number of taxi orders for the next hour.

+# Toxic Comment Detection

+This project aims to detect toxic comments in user-generated edits to product descriptions.

+The goal of the project is to develop a model capable of classifying comments as toxic or neutral, achieving an F1 score of at least 0.75.